Lord-Mahdi1383/Medical_AI_Chatbot/README.md

 # Medical Disclaimer
-This AI model is an experimental research project and is for educational putposes only.
+This AI model is an experimental research project and is for educational purposes only.
 It is not a substitute for professional medical advice, diagnosis, or treatment.
 Always seel the advice of a qualified physician or health provider